Goshido/android-vulkan/docs/script-component.md

 ## <a id="method-on-update">`OnUpdate ( self, deltaTime )`</a>

-Optional user provided event handler in the subclass implementaion.
+Optional user provided event handler in the subclass implementation.
 The method will be called by the engine right after render object submissions and before end of the frame.
 The event graph is presented [here](#event-calling-order).

 **Parameters:**

-- `self` [_required, read/write, [ScriptComponent](./script-component.md)_]: part of _Lua OOP_ convention requred to invoke method via `:` syntax
+- `self` [_required, read/write, [ScriptComponent](./script-component.md)_]: part of _Lua OOP_ convention required to invoke method via `:` syntax
 - `deltaTime` [_required, readonly, number_]: delta time in seconds between frames

 **Return values:**